Skip to Content

 Class Actions

-• Represent employer in putative class action raising claims under the North Carolina Wage and Hour Act.
+• Represent health care company in putative class and collective action raising claims under the Fair Labor Standards Act.

 • Represented employer in putative class and California Private Attorney General Act action.